-Based on logic developed in statistical mechanics and related fields, one challenge for detecting deviations may derive from the relatively small size of sampled communities in ecology, in terms of the observed values of S and N. In general, often when a system involves very large numbers of subcomponents (individuals and species, in the case of the SAD) that can be arranged in many possible ways, nearly all of the possible arrangements share similar large-scale characteristics (Jaynes 1957, Haegeman and Loreau 2008).
-For such systems, an observation whose large-scale characteristics deviate even slightly from those shared by the majority of possible arrangements is unlikely to have emerged at random from the pool of possible arrangements.
-Such a deviation is an indication that the information and assumptions that generated the expectation do not fully account for the processes at play in the system (Jaynes 1957).
-For the SAD, the large-scale characteristics are the shape of the distribution as captured by how even or skewed the distribution of abundances is among species.
+Based on logic developed in statistical mechanics and related fields, one challenge for detecting deviations may derive from the relatively small size of sampled communities in ecology, in terms of the observed values of S and N. In general, when a system involves very large numbers of subcomponents (individuals and species, in the case of the SAD) that can be arranged in many possible ways, nearly all of the possible arrangements share similar large-scale characteristics (Jaynes 1957, Haegeman and Loreau 2008).
+For such systems, even a small deviation from the modal expectation of possible arrangements is unlikely to have emerged at random.
+Such a deviation would therefore be an indication that the information and assumptions that generated the expectation do not fully account for the processes at play in the system (Jaynes 1957).
+For the SAD, the large-scale characteristics are the shape of the distribution as captured by evenness or skew.
 Even small deviations between the shape of an observed SAD and the expected random outcome would suggest there are non-statistical processes at work causing the observed SAD to be more or less even or skewed than would occur at random.
 Crucially, expectations obtained in this way are most informative when most of the possible small-scale arrangements appear similar at large scale – i.e., when the distribution of expected outcomes is very narrowly peaked or clustered around a particular outcome, or shape for the SAD (Jaynes 1957, Haegeman and Loreau 2008).
 If the array of possible arrangements encompasses broader and more even variation in large-scale characteristics, the expectation is less well-resolved and less informative (Jaynes 1957).
 When this occurs, we have less confidence that an observation that differs from the most likely characteristics is inconsistent with the expectation, because the expectation itself is nonspecific (Jaynes 1957, Haegeman and Loreau 2008).
 Small systems may be more likely to generate relatively broad expectations, because they have fewer subcomponents and fewer possible arrangements (Haegeman and Loreau 2008).
-This may be particularly relevant to ecology, because ecological systems can have considerably fewer subcomponents than is usual for the systems usually studied via statistical mechanics (Haegeman and Loreau 2008).
-However, it is not clear whether ecological communities are affected by these small-size phenomena, and if so, which community sizes (in terms of S and N) are affected the most.
+This may be particularly relevant to ecology, because ecological systems can have considerably fewer subcomponents than the systems usually studied via statistical mechanics (Haegeman and Loreau 2008).
+However, it is not clear to what extent ecological communities are affected by these small-size phenomena, and if so, which community sizes (in terms of S and N) are affected the most.

 Here we build upon the combinatoric approach developed by Locey and White (2013) to establish if, and in what ways, empirical SADs deviate from a statistical expectation based on S and N. We also examine whether smaller communities indeed have less narrowly-defined statistical baselines than large ones, and whether this appears to modulate our capacity to identify deviations.
-For 24,500 communities of birds, mammals, trees, and miscellaneous other taxa, we use combinatorics to generate the distribution of possible states for the SAD – i.e., a statistical baseline – for each community based on its number of species and number of individuals.
-We then compare observed SADs to their corresponding statistical baselines and evaluate 1) if the shapes of observed SADs are consistently unusual given their statistical expectations, 2) how the narrowness of the statistical expectation varies over gradients of S and N, and 3) whether this variation is associated with variation in whether observations can be distinguished from the expectation.
+For 24,500 communities of birds, mammals, trees, and miscellaneous other taxa, we generate a statistical baseline by randomly sampling the distribution of possible states for the SAD of each community based on its number of species and number of individuals.
+We then compare observed SADs to their corresponding statistical baselines and evaluate 1) if the shapes of observed SADs show consistent deviations from their statistical expectations, 2) how the narrowness of the statistical expectation varies over gradients of S and N, and 3) whether this variation is associated with variation in whether observations can be distinguished from the expectation.

 Methods